 - Crack A Simple Substitution Cipher

-To automatically decrypt a Simple Substitution Cipher with the spaces between words provided (an "Aristocrat") or not provided (a "Patristrocrat"), then the Monoalphabetic Substitution Cipher Solver from Secretcodebreaker.com works well.
-This uses statistics for the occurence of trigrams (3 letter sequences) in English, and quite often will be able to decode a substitution cipher.
+To automatically decrypt a Simple Substitution Cipher with the spaces between words provided (an "Aristocrat") or not provided (a "Patristrocrat"), then try one of these tools:

 - Crack A Vigenere Cipher

 A Vigenere cipher is a step up in difficulty from a substitution cipher, but there are still some excellent tools that usually do a reasonable job of decryption.
 For an online cracker, Smurfoncrack's Vigenere solver does a good job, and there's also a downloadable Vigenere Cracker, which I haven't tried, but it looks promising.